Indiana Bicentennial Torch Relay

 Indiana Bicentennial Torch Relay was an Olympic-style torch relay to mark the 200th anniversary of the state of Indiana.
 The relay spanned 3,200 miles over all 92 counties in the state.
-It started on September 9, 2016 in Corydon, IN, the state’s first capital, and ended October 15, 2016 at the Statehouse Grounds in Indianapolis.
+It started on September 9, 2016, in Corydon, Indiana, the state's first capital, and ended October 15, 2016 at the Statehouse Grounds in Indianapolis.
 The relay path included 17 state parks, 260 cities, 9 rivers and lakes, and 22 college campuses.

+Symbols

-Torch
+The Bicentennial Torch

-The torch for the relay has been designed and built by a group of faculty, staff and students at Purdue University.
+The torch for the relay was designed and built by a group of faculty, staff, and students at Purdue University.
 The torch design is inspired by the flag of Indiana and contains two circles of stars.
-The larger circle is around the burner and similar to that in the flag contains 13 stars for the Thirteen Colonies.
-The smaller circle with 5 stars around the handle is for states that joined by 1812 before Indiana became the 19th state in 1816.
+The rim of the torch contains 13 stars to represent the Thirteen Colonies.
+The ring on the handle of the torch contains a circle of 5 stars to represent the states that gained statehood prior to Indiana.
+At the top of the torch is a large star where the flame is to be lit.
+This large star represents Indiana's statehood as the 19th state.
+Several models of the torch were produced for the event.
+Smaller toy versions of the torch, with a battery powered light up flame, were produced and sold.

+After the event, the torches were given to various organizations to be put on display for the public to see for a limited time in 2017.